cisco/mindmeld/source/userguide/deep_neural_nets.rst

 :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` based text classifiers utilize recurrent feedback connections to be able to learn temporal dependencies in sequential data.
 When coupled with :wiki_api:`Long short-term memory networks (LSTM) <Long_short-term_memory>` for extracting character-level features from input text, the overall architecture can better model the textual data as well as it is more robust to variations in the spellings.

-Using the input text, the first embeds the these textual sequences into low-dimensional vectors using an embedding lookup table, and concatenates them with the outputs of character-level LSTM (for each word individually) to capture different patterns.
+Using the input text, the first embeds these textual sequences into low-dimensional vectors using an embedding lookup table, and concatenates them with the outputs of character-level LSTM (for each word individually) to capture different patterns.
 The capacity of an LSTM in maintaining the temporal information is generally dependent on its *hidden* dimension.
-Several LSTM layers can be stacked one-after-another, and each layer can process the text with forward-looking context, or with both forward- and backward-looking context windows.
+Using the input text, the first layer of an LSTM classifier embeds these textual sequences into low-dimensional vectors using an embedding lookup table.
-The first layer's output embedding sequence is passed through the stacked LSTMs, which finally produces one vector per token of the input text.
+The LSTM processes the text from left-to-right or in the case of a bi-directional LSTM (bi-LSTM), it can process the text both ways, from left-to-right and right-to-left.
+This yields an output sequence of one vector per token of the input text.
+Optionally, these LSTMs can then be stacked, with the output of one serving as the input to another.

 The  ``'lstm-lstm'`` classifier type pools the vectors of all tokens corresponding to words that have been assigned an entity tag so as to obtain a single vector per word in an input text.
 This is unlike sequence classification models, where all tokens of all words are pooled together, and then passed through a classification layer.